 Śrī Rāma represents the samādhistha purῡśa (the adept firmly established in his tranquil equipoise).
 But he goes further, he treads the path of dharma and compassion.
 Consequently, he is not confused about right from wrong.
 Mā Sītā, represents the purity and power of prakriti (Nature) and the feminine aspect, kuṇdalinī.

 It shows when the yogi is as accomplished as Rama, Nature surrenders to such a man and becomes his devotee.
-And misdirected senses (Ravana) fails to lure such devotee.
+And misdirected senses (Ravana) fail to lure such a devotee.
 Lakshmana shows the need for resolve for the yogi.
 Lakshmana was a master of sleep and lust and lived an austere life for fourteen years.
 The path of yoga requires control and discipline.
-The fourteen years indicate an average timeframe to attain the supreme enlightenment.
+The fourteen years indicate an average timeframe to attain supreme enlightenment.

 So, to succeed on the path of yoga, one needs to have the dharma and maryādā (moral and righteous conduct of speech, action and thoughts) of Rama, the tyāga (detachment and dispassion) of Lakshmana and the purity of Sita.
-Victory is not far for such seeker.
+Victory is not far for such a seeker.

 I am reminded of a few couplets from the epic.
-Please refer to Rāmcaritmāṇasa for the exact version.
+Please refer to the Rāmcaritmāṇasa for the exact version.
 The one below is from memory, so may have minor errors.

 नाथ नहिं रथ ना तन पद त्राणा, केहि बिधि जितब बीर बलवाना ||

 सुनहु सखा कहु कृपा निधाना, जेहि जय होई सो स्यन्दन आना ||1||